GMDU/code-of-copper/README.md

 The `INVENTORY` variable is an array with the names of all the items in the golems inventory.
 It can be indexed like any other array.

+The inventory variable only contains ids of items that are actually there, in the same way as `place`.

 EX.
 ```ruby
 # If there is dirt in the first slot, print a message.